keras-team/keras-io/templates/getting_started/benchmarks.md

 We'll refer to this group as "Native PyTorch" in contrast to Keras 3 with PyTorch backend.

-We employed synthetic data for all benchmarks.
-We used `bfloat16` precision for all LLM training and inferencing, and LoRA<sup>6</sup> for all LLM training (fine-tuning).
-Based on the recommendations of the PyTorch team, we used `torch.compile(model, mode="reduce-overhead")` with native PyTorch implementations to compile the models.

-To measure out-of-the-box performance, we use high-level APIs (e.g. `Trainer()` from HuggingFace, plain PyTorch training loops and Keras `model.fit()`) with as little configuration as possible.
-Note that this is quite different from measuring an optimized implementation for a particular hardware/framework/model combination.

 ## Hardware

 All benchmarks are done with a single NVIDIA A100 GPU with 40GB of GPU memory on